acardenas23/EE168-Intro-VLSI/README.md

 # EE168-Intro-VLSI
 This repository contains the labs I completed in my Intro To VLSI course at UC Riverside.
 I contains the IC layouts I drew using Synopsis Custom Design Tools.
-The purpose of including the link to this repository is so that my future employer can see what my experience with designing IC layouts is.
+The purpose of including the link to this repository is so that my future employer can gain a better understanding of what my previous experience with designing IC layouts has consisted of.
+I included my lab reports which contain links to my lab demoes which show my work more clearly.